gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 Long axis 10 000 steps at 4000 step/s, 2000 step/s², then a 90°
-corner into a 100-step stub, Linear. `R` of the binder ends at the corner.
+corner into a 100-step stub, Linear. `R` of the binder ends at the corner (angle change → path-stop, preparation = full stop).
 Decel distance 4000 steps, so `P` must start falling by `s = 6000`.
 Split into 100-step blocks: without summing `R` across them the planner would not see the corner in time.
 F10 is that test.